baby636/p2pvps-client/client/rpi/flash-storage/README.md

 `./lib/prep-flash-storage`

-7. Install Wondershaper, which will allow you bandwidth limit the rental device.
+7. Install Wondershaper, which will allow you bandwidth limit the rental container.

 `sudo apt-get install -y wondershaper`